 When you agree to back a loved one or friend on a loan, you can make that person's life easier and help with their financial goals.

-The many reasons not to co-sign
+Reasons not to co-sign a loan

 But far too often, co-signers regret their decision.